SalOne22/rimage/README.md

   - Rimage provides several image optimization operation
   - Resize - uses `fast_image_resize` crate that has incredible performance
   - Quantization - allowing to reduce image palette
+- CJK and Punctuation marks support:
+  - Rimage supports full CJK (Chinese, Japanese and Korean) characters input and output
+  - Rimage allows special punctuation characters such as `|`, ` `, `&`, `$`, etc. to be included in file names

 ## Installation